-How to Roast Assorted Vegetables
+How to Roast Vegetables

-Tip: For green beans, precook the beans in boiling water before roasting to keep them from getting dry and shriveled (roasting time: 8 to 10 minutes).
+Roasted Vegetables Tip: For green beans, precook the beans in boiling water before roasting to keep them from getting dry and shriveled (roasting time: 8 to 10 minutes).

-2. Preheat the oven to 450 degrees F or to the temperature specified in your recipe.
+- Preheat the oven to 450 degrees F or to the temperature specified in your recipe.
 Hearty vegetables such as potatoes, turnips, parsnips, fennel, carrots, onions, and cauliflower need a little extra roasting time, so put them in a shallow roasting pan, a 15x10x1-inch baking pan, or a 13x9x2-inch baking pan first.

-Tip: For easier cleanup, line the pan with foil or parchment paper before adding the vegetables.
+Roasted Vegetables Tip: For easier cleanup, line the pan with foil or parchment paper before adding the vegetables.